jinoklee/tReasure/README.md

 #### Using R or Rstudio

-Open R or Rstudio and type on console
+Open R or Rstudio and type on console as below.
 <pre>
 <code>
 library(tReasure)